 New to the cross-section of ethics and sustainability?
 Check out our Primer on Ethics and Sustainability to get started.
 Ready to dig further into specific subject areas?
 See our Primer on Food and Agriculture and guest scholar Lucas Johnston's Primer on Religion and Sustainability.
-Stay tuned for additional primers on climate change and energy; design and green infrastructure; economics and consumption; biodiversity; education and childhood development; politics, community and environmental justice; and water.
+Many of our Forum speakers have also written articles for our online journal Minding Nature, and links to these pieces can be found in the sidebar to this page.

 Why is nature critical to human well-being?
 Why is it important that we humans contribute to the well-being of nature?
 A robust body of research from across disciplines—including ecopsychology, city planning, landscape design, evolutionary biology, conservation psychology, and the health professions, among many others—points to the physical, social, psychological, and spiritual benefits of interacting with nature.
 This research also offers insights into how human values for nature may be impeded or better translated into sustainable behaviors.
 This year’s Chicago Regional Forum on Ethics and Sustainability brings together local and national experts to present their perspectives on the relationship between nature and personal and social health, and to engage in a discussion about how our current knowledge can inform community goals and policies for shared natural areas, effective conservation strategies, and ultimately, ethical relationships to place.